 Guide and hearing dogs are welcome at the museum.

 Admission to the museum is always free for companions and assistants.

 The museum cannot provide companions.

-If you do not want to use the ramps at the main entrance, it is best to enter through the entrance to the right of the main entrance.
+Please enter through the ground floor entrance to the right of the main entrance or the new entrance from the backyard of the museum.
 Inside the museum, the lifts go to all exhibition floors, except for the reception area, which is located on a mezzanine.
-A ramp will take you there from floor 2.
 Prams are welcome everywhere in the museum, except in the Playhouse to allow for emergency evacuation.

 Baby changing facilities are located in the cloakroom on the ground floor.